flow-crow/Wavelet_Noise/README.md

 # Wavelet Noise

 A simple vectorised Python implementation of the famous Wavelet Noise algorithm.
-Supports 2D (image) and 3D (single volume or image animation) noise fields with multiscale noise.
+Supports 2D (image) and 3D (single volume or image animation) noise fields with multiple summed octaves.
 Requires only NumPy and SciPy for computation.

 ## Parameters